LaughingManCommits/gatekeeper/README.md

 Very simple application that regulates resources by access level.

-Users can only access resources once their access level is elevated to appropriate level.
+Users can only retrieve/access resources once their session access level is elevated to the required access level.

-For example when accessing any content behind the URI "/Level1/**" the request will be blocked without the appropriate session and access level.
+For example when accessing any content behind the URI "/Level1/**" the request will be blocked when the atteched session does not have the required access level.

 ### Current Tech Stack